pinkishcatrose/TerminalOS/README.md

 # TerminalOS
 TerminalOS is a fancy ripoff of MS-DOS that runs in your terminal, and can interact with your Host OS to automate tasks.

-TerminalOSJ Is capable of listing and running .jar and .bat files within its "Applications" folder
+TerminalOSJ is capable of listing and running .jar and .bat files within its "Applications" folder

 # Launching TerminalOS
 Double-click on the .jar file, and it will create a launch script on your desktop. open that and your good to go